ruiramos/microfrontends/react/README.md

 This example also uses `react-router` to show that the sub-apps would be able to be mounted at different routes.

+Most of the magic is in ./container-app/src/index.js.

+# Running locally

 Install all the dependencies with: (it will take a while)